Empty Socks: Plot

+One of the kittens, who is in pajamas, tries to go down a ladder, but a part of his pajamas falls off, which shows his bottom, and he falls down all the steps, which causes him to be in pain.

+Three kittens are playing firefighter, with two firefighters and one victim, who has a real fire. when the firemen arrive, the other one runs to a sink and attaches the hose to the spout of the faucet.
+One of them asks for water to come out of the hose and the other firefighter turns on the faucet and no water comes out of the hose, he looks at the hose and he takes a shower of water and cannot get the hose back.
+When he manages to get the hose back, no water comes out again.
+He calls the other firefighter, pulls the hose forward and water comes out.
+The fire grows, becoming a blaze and a fire appears in the shape of a hand and grabs one of the firefighters.

+All the kittens run from the orphanage and Oswald grabs another hose to throw at the fire.
+A kitten comes up with the idea to trick Oswald by putting the hose in gasoline and when Oswald shoots it, there is a huge explosion.
+The house is totally destroyed and Oswald falls from the sky and his rear end starts to catch fire and (it had a cut scene), the film ends.

 Production background

 The film was directed by Walt Disney while his studio was under contract by Winkler Productions.
 This short is considered Disney's first Christmas-themed cartoon.
 Mickey's Orphans (1931) is considered a remake of Empty Socks with a similar story line.

 Rediscovery

 In December 2014, an almost complete copy of the film, missing about 30 seconds, was discovered in Mo i Rana, Norway.
 Previously, the only known fragment was a 25-second segment housed at the Museum of Modern Art in New York City.
 The original short ran about 5:30.
 The print of Empty Socks was found with a copy of the Oswald cartoon Tall Timber (1928).

 The print of Empty Socks belonged to a private individual, before being donated to the collection of the Norwegian Film Institute, which handed over its archive to the National Library of Norway.
 The library stores most of its documents in a high-security bunker in Mo i Rana.

-On December 17, 2014, a digitized version of the recovered nitrate film was shown at the National Library of Norway, along with Tall Timber.
+On December 17, a digitized version of the recovered nitrate film was shown at the National Library of Norway, along with Tall Timber.